PeterC66/m4ops/NotesStandardsPractices.md

 - particular uses
   - // eslint-disable-line no-console after any wanted console statement
   - // eslint-disable-line max-len where max line length is exceeded
-  - in js containers where we need to render a (single?) line of jsx
-    - /* eslint-disable react/jsx-filename-extension */ just before it
-    - /* eslint-enable react/jsx-filename-extension */ just after it
-  - /* eslint-disable react/prefer-stateless-function */ where we know component should not be written as a pure function
   - /* eslint-disable import/prefer-default-export */ where we know more exports are coming
   - // eslint-disable-line object-shorthand after where we cannot use shorthand
   - // eslint-disable-line no-alert after where we want an alert